becoinc/beco_cordova_sdk/README.md

 #### Android Project Configuration
 There are several platform-specific settings that must be configured to deploy an application using the Beco Cordova SDK on Android.
 The Android project itself should work correctly out of the box, but some programming is required to correctly set up permissioning.

 Android's recent changes to the Permissioning system require the application to request permissions at runtime, which is outside the scope of the Beco Cordova SDK.
+The SDK requires the `ACCESS_COARSE_LOCATION` permission.
 The developer may configure android permissioning via an existing plugin, as demonstrated below, or by developing their own plugin to show a custom permission dialog.

-###### Sample Permissioning Setup
+##### Sample Permissioning Setup
 A simple way to enable Android permissioning is via the `cordova-plugin-android-permissions` plugin, which provides a JS interface for the Android SDK's permissioning system.

-To install `corova-plugin-android-permissions` in your project, run the following cordova command in your project directory:
+To install `cordova-plugin-android-permissions` in your project, run the following cordova command in your project directory:
 ```
 cordova plugin add cordova-plugin-android-permissions
 ```

-Then, once the application initializes, request permission using the following code, optionally passing in success/error callbacks to run code based on whether the application has the correct permissions.
+Then, somewhere in your application code, request permission using the following code, optionally passing in success/error callbacks to run code based on whether the application has the correct permissions.
+A good place to request permission is after calling `registerHandset` and before calling `startScan`.
 ```javascript
 var permissions = cordova.plugins.permissions;
 permissions.requestPermission(permissions.ACCESS_COARSE_LOCATION, success, error);